Set up Confluence Cloud

 Confluence Cloud does not support merging multiple sites, although that work is on our roadmap.
 You can watch this request for updates: CLOUD-11495 - Confluence Cloud to Cloud migration tooling IN PROGRESS.
 Workarounds are available.
 The workaround you choose depends on your needs, including how many Confluence sites you want to merge.

-To merge two sites, we recommend using a Confluence Data Center instance to facilitate the merging process.
+• To merge two sites, we recommend using a Confluence Data Center instance to facilitate the merging process.
 This is the simplest way to maintain your set up and configuration and only requires downtime for one of your cloud sites.

-To merge three or more sites, follow the instructions toimport a Confluence Cloud spaceto an existing cloud site.
+• To merge three or more sites, follow the instructions toimport a Confluence Cloud spaceto an existing cloud site.

-In the instructions below, the Confluence Cloud site that data is being copied from is referred to as the source site, and the Confluence Cloud site that data is being copied to is referred to as the destination site.
+In the instructions below, the site that Confluence Cloud data is being copied from is referred to as the source site, and the site that Confluence Cloud data is being copied to is referred to as the destination site.

 Notify support of your migration window